tarwn/lessthandot-hugo/blogs/content/posts/2012-06-28-performance-impact-of-row-overflow.md

-To show what we’ve discussed already regarding when a row overflow page would be created, listing 6 shows an insert into the new table, OverFlowPages, that would not exceed the row limit of 8060 bytes.
+To show what we've discussed already regarding when a row overflow page would be created, listing 6 shows an insert into the new table, OverFlowPages, that would not exceed the row limit of 8060 bytes.